2025–26 Air Force Falcons men's basketball team

-The 2025–26 Air Force Falcons men's basketball team represents the United States Air Force Academy during the 2025–26 NCAA Division I men's basketball season.
-The Falcons, led by sixth-year head coach Joe Scott, play their home games at Clune Arena in Colorado Springs, Colorado as a member of the Mountain West Conference.
+The 2025–26 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2025–26 NCAA Division I men's basketball season.
+The Falcons were led by sixth-year head coach Joe Scott for the first 17 games of the season and by interim head coach Jon Jordan for the remainder of the season.
+They played their home games at Clune Arena in Colorado Springs, Colorado as members of the Mountain West Conference.
+They finished the season 3–29, 0–20 in MWC play to finish in last place.
+They lost to Nevada in the first round of the MWC tournament.

+Head coach Joe Scott was suspended on January 17, 2026 pending an investigation into his treatment of players.
+On February 20, the school announced that Scott had been fired.
+On March 18, the school named Penn State assistant Joe Crispin the team's new head coach.

 Previous season

-The Falcons finished the 2025-26 season 4–28, 1–19 in Mountain West play to finish last in the conference.
+The Falcons finished the 2025–26 season 4–28, 1–19 in Mountain West play to finish last in the conference.
 As the 11-seed in the Mountain West Tournament they were defeated by 6-seed UNLV 59–68 in the First Round to end their season.